RomeCore/RCParsing/README.md

 **A Fluent, Lexerless Parser Builder for .NET — Define ANY grammars with the elegance of BNF and the power of C#.**

-This library focuses on **Delevoper-experience (DX)** first, providing best toolkit for creating your programming languages or file formats with declarative API, debugging tools, and more.
+This library focuses on **Developer-experience (DX)** first, providing best toolkit for creating your **programming languages**, **file formats** or even **data extraction tools** with declarative API, debugging tools, and more.
 This allows you to design your parser directly in code and easily fix it using *rule stack traces* and detailed error messages.

-It provides a Fluent API to fully construct your own parser from grammar to usable object creation.
-Since this parsing library is lexerless, you don't need to prioritize your tokens and you can mix code with text that contains keywords, just using this library!

-It has a brand new feature for parser combinators, the **barrier tokens** that cannot be missed and **must** be parsed, this allows to parse indent-sensitive languages like Python.

 ## Why RCParsing?

-- 🐍 **Hybrid**: Unique support for **barrier tokens** to parse indent-sensitive languages like Python and YAML flawlessly.
+- 🐍 **Hybrid Power**: Unique support for **barrier tokens** to parse indent-sensitive languages like Python and YAML flawlessly.
+- 💪 **Regex on Steroids**: You can find all matches for target structure in the input text with detailed AST information and transformed value.
-- 🚫 **Lexerless**: No token priority headaches.
-Parse directly from raw text, even with keywords embedded in sources using tokens just as primitives.
+- 🚫 **Lexerless Freedom**: No token priority headaches.
+Parse directly from raw text, even with keywords embedded in strings.
+Tokens are used just as lightweight matching primitives.
-- 🎯 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability without that imperative functional approach.
+- 🎯 **Fluent API**: Write parsers in C# that read like clean BNF grammars, boosting readability and maintainability compared to imperative or functional approaches.
 - 🐛 **Debug-Friendly**: Get detailed, actionable error messages with stack traces and precise source locations.
 - ⚡ **Fast**: Performance is now on par with the fastest .NET parsing libraries (see benchmarks below).
 - 🌳 **Rich AST**: Parser makes an AST (Abstract Syntax Tree) from raw text, with ability to optimize, fully analyze and calculate the result value entirely lazy, reducing unneccesary allocations.